currawong-project/libcw/notes.md

 ### TODO:

+- flow:recd_merge and recd_copy() is extremely dangerous.
+It is easy to end up merging incompatible record types into the same output.
+If bitwise copying is used the record types should be verified to be identical.
+See 'recd_extract' for an example of working with recd_type to do a safe field by field copy.

 - Log level should be settable for each proc from the network.

 - CRASH BUG: if the destination of an 'out:{}' connection (e.g. a connection to an earlier proc. in the exec. chain)